 The sail loft dates back to the early 1800's and sits on the historic Castine harbor.
-After a detailed restoration – soul intact – it is now an extraordinary and exclusive spot to enjoy the true Maine experience.
+After a detailed restoration – soul intact – it is now an extraordinary and exclusive spot with all the modern amenities, to enjoy the true Maine experience.
 This property has 3 bedrooms, 3 baths and every comfort imagined.

 Sail or drive into Castine's harbor, right up to the private dock or parking space and walk right in.
 This one-of-a-kind home has two stories.
 The upper level is the main open living and dining space, with a cantilevered deck over the water.
 The lower level is the more relaxed living and sleeping space, with a glass floor to see the tide (and sea life) come and go.
 Outside is a private courtyard, surrounded by stacks of lobster traps with easy access to the dock or down to water's edge, to spy on the starfish.

 Castine, a small coastal village of approximately 7.9 square miles, is located on a peninsula in the East Penobscot Bay Region of Maine.
 The town, on the National Register of Historic Places, consists of two distinct geographic areas referred to as the Village and 'off neck,' a narrow strip of land that separates the Bagaduce River on one side from the Penobscot Bay on the other.